Classic Low-FODMAP Sweet Potato Cobbler Recipe; Gluten-free, Vegan

 I was inspired to create this low-FODMAP Sweet Potato Cobbler recipe last Thanksgiving.
 When I looked in my fridge on the Sunday after the holiday, I found nine apples (how did they get there?)

-While apples are not something allowed on the low-FODMAP diet, I felt the need to whip up a dish so those apples wouldn’t go to waste.
+While apples are not something allowed on the low-FODMAP diet, I felt the need to whip up a dish so those apples wouldn’t go to waste (for my non-IBS family members).
 In less than an hour I had an apple cobbler in the oven.
 And I was determined to make something similar that we low-FODMAPPPERS can enjoy!